-Following Local Government Reform, the Audit Committee has been reconstituted and risk and governance training has been provided to the new Members.
+Following Local Government Reform the Audit Committee was reconstituted and risk and governance training was provided to Members.

 • ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful

 In accordance with the functions delegated to the Chief Executive in the Scheme of Delegation the Chief Executive and Directors are responsible for, within their area of responsibility, ensuring that staff conduct its business in accordance with the law and proper standards, and that public money, for which they are responsible, is safeguarded and properly accounted for, and used economically, efficiently and effectively.